 When you notice that a fuse blew, it’s easy to change that out yourself.
 Sometimes you just need to flip the breaker to get things back to normal.
 However, if the issue is more serious, can you figure out where the real problem comes from?

-In most cases, the problems in household electrical wiring don’t come from any place visible to you.
+In most situations, you can’t see where your electrical problems come from.
 Items that overheat or fuses that blow might be easy to see and fix.
 But, they’re often the result of another issue.
 If you don’t find the source of the issue, you’re going to have to deal with the issue over and over again.

 What starts out as a DIY project becomes a hunt for a big issue you’re not equipped to handle.
 That’s when it’s time to call in a professional.

 #5 Insurance could be voided

 Look at the fine print in your insurance policy.
-If you get too into your DIY electrical work, you’ll end up voiding your insurance.
+If you start DIY all of your electrical work, you will most likely end up voiding your insurance.
 When something happens, your insurance company can wave you off if you’ve created the problem on your own.

 When work is done by a professional, there’s accountability in the mix.
 There’s someone who’ll take responsibility and put their professional career on the line to say that they’re the ones who should be held responsible.
-When you mess with electrical equipment on your own, you give your insurance company the out they were looking for.
+But when you’re the one messing with electrical equipment, you’re giving your insurance the perfect excuse to not cover you.

 Every insurance company wants a reason to not have to pay out a big settlement.
-When homeowners put their DIY foot in their mouth by taking on a big project that should be handled by professionals, insurance companies applaud.
+Once homeowners start doing DIY electrical work when it should’ve been done by professionals, insurance companies ring their bells.